The clocks struck eleven.

 Right.
 That’s it.

-Something inside him snapped; the fear in his mind hurdled the line into blind anger and he felt all affection he still had for her beginning to dissolve.
+Something inside Andy snapped; the fear in his mind hurdled the line into blind anger and he felt all affection he still had for her beginning to dissolve.
 Before Andy knew what he was doing he was yelling at Jean, blaming her for everything that had gone wrong tonight, even though he didn’t really believe it himself any more.
-Andy wasn’t even listening to his own words, but Jean was clearly hearing him, flinching at every word.
+He wasn’t even listening to his own words, but Jean was clearly hearing him, flinching at every word.

-I always liked that car.
+You always liked that car.

 The car lurched forwards into the overgrown field and six-foot weeds lashed at the windscreen, but they couldn’t reach Andy.
-Nothing could, not even the stupid ghosts.
+Nothing could; not even the stupid ghosts.
 He was safe inside his silver cocoon.